CURRENT PH.D. STUDENTS

 Sarah Webb

-Sarah is co-op PhD student from the Florida Fish and Wildlife Conservation Commission where she has been working since 2018 on fish movement and behaviours utilizing acoustic telemetry.
-She has been involved with tagging species such as goliath grouper, cobia, spotted seatrout, and smalltooth sawfish, and hopes to continue working with acoustics and answering questions that will benefit FAU, FWC, and the communities that share these waters and resources.
+Sarah is co-op PhD student from the South Florida Water Management District where she has been working since 2023 on fish movement and behaviors utilizing acoustic telemetry.
+She has been involved with tagging species such as goliath grouper, cobia, spotted seatrout, and smalltooth sawfish, and hopes to continue working with acoustics and answering questions that will benefit FAU, FWC, SFWMD, and the communities that share these waters and resources.
 Sarah joined the lab in August 2021 and has a Bachelor of Science in Biology and Environmental Studies from Chaminade University of Honolulu and a master’s degree from Savannah State University where she studied differences in habitat utilization and temperature preferences between male and female Atlantic stingrays.

 LAB ALUMNI